 Every credit decision is based on an analysis of the customer’s ability to repay.
 For smaller household loans this is done through a standardised process, while large loans to corporate and institutional customers require an individual analysis.
 The quality of SEB’s credit portfolio is high.
 The bank’s corporate portfolio is dominated by financially strong Nordic and German large corporations.
 The household lending consists mainly of household mortgages in Sweden, which historically have had a very low risk.
-The average credit loss level in Sweden during the last ten years (including the financial crisis) mounts to 0.19 per cent of total lending.
+The average credit loss level in Sweden during the last five years mounts to 0.07 per cent of total lending.

 Banks must ensure that funds are available on demand.
 Since depositors in a bank may want to withdraw savings at any time, regardless of when the bank receives loan payments, liquidity risks arise.
 This means that access to liquidity and funding is vital.

 The Swedish FSA’s Liquidity Coverage Ratio (LCR) measures to what extent SEB’s liquid assets are sufficient to cover short-term cash outflows in a stressed scenario.
 The ratio amounted to 145 per cent in aggregate, and 284 and 217 for US dollars and euros, respectively.
 This is in compliance with the Swedish FSA’s minimum requirement of 100 per cent.